cloudposse/github-action-atmos-terraform-plan/README.md

 The notable changes in `v3` are:

 - `v3` moves the integration settings from the `atmos.yaml` file to the stack file in the component settings section, which allows more granular configuration of the GitHub Action per component and not global like in version `v2`.
-- `v3` allow the the action to conditionally disable the `action/checkout` which is useful when files oare modified outside code commits.
+- `v3` allow the the action to conditionally disable the `action/checkout` which is useful when files are modified outside code commits.

 ### Migrating from `v1` to `v2`